 All visitors leaving and entering a Central American country go through customs.
 Be prepared for bag checks at both airports and land borders.
 Most are just a quick gaze-and-poke, more of a formality than a search – but not always.
-Be polite with officials at all times.
+Be polite to officials at all times.

 At present citizens of the USA, EU, Canada, Australia, New Zealand and many other nations can arrive in all Central American countries (including Mexico) without arranging a visa beforehand.
 Check ahead from your country before planning your trip, as this may change.